CKs-Technology-News/PrivacyTools/README.md

 Alternatives that work similar:
 - [Aardwolf](https://github.com/Aardwolf-Social/aardwolf) – Powering connected social communities with open software.
 - [Bastyon](https://bastyon.com/index) – Claims to be censor and surveillance free.
 First Fully Decentralized Social Network on Blockchain.
+- [Cohost](https://cohost.org/) – A new social media platform built from the ground up by a small team of developers and designers who like sharing things on the
 - [Hey.Café](https://hey.cafe/) – A new social network designed to be simple and fast.
 When you join you can create new conversations and join communities that we call cafés based on your interests.
 - [Koo](https://info.kooapp.com/who-we-are/) – Indians version of Twitter which allows to self-verify real users using their government-issued biometric identification number.
 - [Kibou](https://git.cybre.club/kibouproject/kibou) – A lightweight federated social networking server based on open protocols.
 It is written in Rust, utilizes Rocket as it's web framework and Diesel as it's database driver.